 Major construction and maintenance work at the airport is typically planned and developed as a project, with the airport operator as the project owner who approves the work.
-Minor maintenance is carried out continuously, with approval from the facility owner.
+Minor maintenance work is carried out continuously under a standing working permit.